EmergingThreats/log4shell-detection/README.md

 ## Java Class Download
-These signatures, which have existed for several years, alert on Java downloading additional Class files or Serialized Data from a webserver.
-This method was observed during the initial use of the `jdni:ldap://` attack string which would result in the fetching of a payload via HTTP/HTTPS.
+These signatures, which have existed for several years, alert on Java downloading additional Class files or Serialized data from a webserver.
+This method was observed during the initial use of the `jdni:ldap://` attack string which would result in the fetching of a Java payload via HTTP/HTTPS.

+Details of this detection method can be found in the [Java Payloads Detection Details](detection_details/JavaPayloads.md)

 | sid     | msg                                                     | Notes                                |
 |---------|---------------------------------------------------------|--------------------------------------|